Why is Baking Considered an Art Form?

 Perfecting the Art of Baking

 Artists learn the fundamentals of their chosen medium in many ways.
 Some teach themselves using whatever resources they have available and trial and error.
-With time and talent, these aspiring bakers may be able to create a career from their passion.
-Those who want a more direct path benefit from a formal training program.
+With time and talent, these aspiring bakers may be able to build a future from their passion.
+Those who want a more direct path may benefit from a formal training program.

 - Like all artists, bakers need to learn their trade from an experienced master.
 Baking school teaches students the basics of working in a commercial kitchen.
 They may not be qualified to fill a lead baker position, but they will have a solid foundation in baking science.
 This enables graduates to work in bakeries led by innovative and exciting bakers who will show them even more techniques.